On the representation of measures over bounded lattices: Measurability and measures on a finite lattice

-\begin{rema} Let us give a method to compute $n(X)$.
+\begin{remark} Let us give a method to compute $n(X)$.
 Assume that $f:X\rightarrow X'$ is a surjective lattice map between two bounded lattices.
-Then, it is easy to check that $f_{*}:Y\rightarrow Y'$ is also surjective and then, $n(X)=\# Y\geq \#Y'=n(X')$.
+Then, it is easy to check that $f_{*}:Y\rightarrow Y'$ is also surjective and then, $n(X)=n(Y)\ge n(Y')=n(X')$, where $Y$ and $Y'$ are the Boolean lattices associated to $X$ and $X'$ respectively (see Theorem \ref{teo-Y}).
 Hence, it is possible to bound (or compute) the measurability of a finite lattice by collapsing edges of its Hasse diagram.
 The following list, taken from \cite[Fig.3.5,p.248]{MR2868112}, shows the Hasse diagrams of all lattices with at most six elements,

 We computed the corresponding numbers $n(X)$,

 The $3$ in the last row follows from the fact that the lattice is the cartesian product of $0\leq 1$ and $0\leq 1\leq 2$.
 Then, $3=1+2$.